 Pink ponies and heroes featured in Rotary's annual 'Let's Sing' junior choir competition

-This year three choirs took part, singing two songs of their choice.
+This year three choirs took part, each singing two songs of their choice.

 The judges were local musical experts Christine Bozwood-Davies and Zeph Churchill.